EastfordCommunicator/website/articles/34/6/library-holiday-fair.md

 ---
-title: "HOliday Fair Another 'Resounding Success' at the Library"
+title: "Holiday Fair Another 'Resounding Success' at the Library"
 ---

 EASTFORD --- The Friends of the Eastford Public Library hosted its 2nd